 The student also will be required to complete, at the student’s own expense, a non-credit online seminar called the Academic Integrity Seminar.
 A student may not register for future UI courses until the Academic Integrity Seminar has been completed; a "hold" is placed on the registration and is only removed once the student successfully passes the seminar.

-Students found responsible for a second incident of academic misconduct will be suspended from the University of Iowa, even if the first offense occurred while the student was enrolled in another UI undergraduate college or program, or at another institution.
+Students found responsible for a second incident of academic misconduct will be suspended from the University of Iowa College of Engineering, even if the first offense occurred while the student was enrolled in another UI undergraduate college or program, or at another institution.
 The statement “Academic Misconduct – Suspension” (or similar) will appear on your academic transcript during the suspension period.
 When the period of suspension ends, the statement is removed from the transcript, but is kept in the student’s internal record.

 A student found responsible for a third incident of academic misconduct will be expelled from the University of Iowa.
-Expulsion will appear on the student's permanent record and will be visible on the transcript (i.e., Not permitted to Register - Academic Expulsion).
+Expulsion will appear on the student's transcript (i.e., Not permitted to Register - Academic Expulsion).
 The student will not be allowed to enroll in courses at UI or to graduate from the institution.

 Note: At times, the aforementioned sanctions are modified or combined based on the severity of the situation.
 That is, a student with a serious first offense may be suspended or expelled, depending on the particulars of the incident.
 Likewise, a student with a second offense could be expelled if the incident rises to a very serious level of concern.